 - Texas Health Steps.
 Anticipatory Guidance-A Guide for Providers, which includes guidance topics for every age group birth through 20 years.

-- Texas Health Steps Child Health Clinical Record Forms.
+- Texas Health Steps Catalog.
+Child Health Clinical Record Forms.

-- Texas Juvenile Justice Department General Administrative Policy Manual: Medical Consent, 2015.
+- Texas Juvenile Justice Department General Administrative Policy Manual: Obtaining Medical Consent, 2017.

 - American Academy of Pediatrics.
 Confidentiality Laws Tip Sheet.

 - American Academy of Pediatrics.
-Teenage Confidentiality: A Young Person’s Right to Privacy.
+Information for Teens: What You Need to Know About Privacy.